hypi-universe/docs-legacy/content/references/15-oauth2-login.md

 </div>

 Then provide the redirection Uri that the enduser should land on after the OAuth2 flow is complete.
-The value must represent a valid Http formatted Uri that exists on your Hypi app domain.
+The value must represent a valid Http formatted Uri.

 <div className={"code-container"}>